livetheoogway/crud-store/README.md

 ## Features

 #### The interface
-The following functions are supported in the interface
+The following are the CRUD ops in the Store interface (pretty self explanatory)
 ```java
     void create(final T item);
     void update(final T item);